zxmaster/game-mode/README.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
 ```

+### Running without Administrator privileges

+**For WSL2 shutdown issues:**

+- Use `.\game-mode.ps1 -SkipWSL` to skip WSL2 shutdown entirely
+- Use `.\game-mode.ps1 -Force` to skip prompts (WSL2 shutdown may still fail)
+- WSL2 will remain running but Docker containers and LM Studio will be stopped

+**Alternative:** Right-click PowerShell and select "Run as Administrator" before running the script.

 ### "LM Studio executable not found"

 - Verify LM Studio is installed on your system